Zero-sum Dynkin games under common and independent Poisson constraints: Equivalence of Dynkin games under different constraints

 \subsection{From the independent constraint to the common constraint}

 Our goal now is to consider what happens if we begin with a solution of the game under the independent constraint and ask for sufficient conditions for the solution to also be the solution of the game under the common constraint.
-We begin by making similar assumptions to those in Section~\ref{ssec:ctoi}.
+We begin by making a similar assumption to Assumption \ref{assumption:existence} in Section~\ref{ssec:ctoi}.

-\begin{assumption} The Dynkin game under the independent Poisson constraint has a value $\{v^I(x)\}_{x\in \sX}$, with saddle point $(\eta^{MAX}_{A^I},\eta^{min}_{B^I})$, where $A^I=\{x:v^I(x)< l(x) \}$ and $B^I=\{x:v^I(x)\geq u(x)\}$. \end{assumption}
+\begin{assumption} The Dynkin game under the independent Poisson constraint has a value $\{v^I(x)\}_{x\in \sX}$, with saddle point $(\eta^{M}_{A^I},\eta^{m}_{B^I})$, where $A^I=\{x:v^I(x)< l(x) \}$ and \bDGH{$B^I=\{x:v^I(x)> u(x)\}$}. \end{assumption}

 Note that the optimal stopping set for the \textsc{sup} player has a different form to that in Assumption~\ref{assumption:existence}, whereas the optimal stopping set for the \textsc{inf} player has the same form.
 This asymmetry arises from our convention about what happens when both players stop simultaneously.